-- The concept of EF is evolving. - We need to evaluate EF. - ➤ Data from the CEFI Standardization indicate that when measured using observable behaviors the term Executive Function is supported. - The CEFI provides a well normed measure of EF that has demonstrated reliability & validity. - There is emerging evidence that children can be taught to be more strategic an important indication of good EF behavior and outcome.
+- The concept of EF is evolving. - Data from the CEFI Standardization indicate that when measured using observable behaviors the term Executive Function is supported. - The CEFI provides a well normed measure of EF that has demonstrated reliability & validity. - There is emerging evidence that children can be taught to be more strategic - an important indication of good EF behavior and outcome.